doganulus/doganulus/README.md

-# Dogan Ulus
+# Doğan Ulus

 I am an assistant professor of Computer Science at the [Department of Computer Engineering](https://github.com/bouncmpe) at Boğaziçi University.
 The primary focus of my research is to develop testing, verification, and validation tools and techniques that support the development of complex cyber-physical systems including highly automated driving systems and autonomous robots.

 All based on formal methods and good software development practices...

 ## Short Bio